CynicRus/DWARFHelper/README.md

 # DWARFHelper Plugin

 ## Overview
-DWARFHelper is a plugin for x64dbg, designed to load DWARF debug symbols from executable files (e.g., `.exe`, `.dll`) and apply them as labels and function information within the debugger.
+DWARFDbgHelper is a plugin for x64dbg, designed to load DWARF debug symbols from executable files (e.g., `.exe`, `.dll`) and apply them as labels and function information within the debugger.
 It supports both 32-bit and 64-bit architectures and integrates with the x64dbg plugin system to enhance debugging capabilities by parsing DWARF debug information.

 ## Features
 - **Load DWARF Symbols**: Extracts symbols (functions, variables, labels) from DWARF debug information in executable files and sets them as labels in x64dbg.